Affiliate links on Android Authority may earn us a commission. Learn more.

-Some Facebook users like to share everything, including where they have been and where they currently are.
-This is called ‘checking in,’ and by giving Facebook access to your current location via your phone or computer, your location can be plastered all over your Facebook page on a map for all to see.
+Some Facebook users enjoy sharing everything, from photos to their current whereabouts.
+This is known as checking in.
+By granting Facebook access to your current location through your phone or computer, you can post your location or a photo for others to search.
 It’s a feature that can be a dream come true for private investigators.
-Why go knocking on doors to find someone when you can just watch their real-time movements update on their Facebook page?
-Here’s how to check in on Facebook.
+Why go knocking on doors to find someone when you can simply watch their real-time movements update on their Facebook page?
+Let’s explore how to use the check-in feature on Facebook.

 To check in on Facebook, you first need to ensure that location services are enabled on your phone or computer, and you have granted Facebook access to that location data.
 Open Facebook, create a new post, and select Check In.
 Facebook will give you a list of nearby locations.
 Choose one, and it will be inserted into the post for you to publish.